 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

 Yes.
-The investment objective of the Fund is to replicate the performance of the MSCI EM (Emerging Market) Islamic ESG Universal Screened Select Index (USD unhedged, Total Net Return).
-PUBLIC are indexes to measure whether the financial product attains the environmental or social characteristics that they promote
+The investment objective of the Fund is to replicate the performance of the MSCI Europe Islamic Universal Screened Index.

 Reference benchmarks